kl2792/bash-grader/README.md

 # bash-grader
 > Make AP grade again!

-The Bourne Aagin SHell grader is an interactive grading shell building upon bash.
+The Bourne Again SHell grader is an interactive grading shell building upon bash.
 It is in dire need of a catchier, punnier name.

 This grader is based on the internal `sh-grader`, written by Dale Zhao,